Linda Schuyler: Career

-In the early 1990s, Schuyler and Hood separated and Schuyler founded Epitome Pictures (a subsidiary of DHX Media) which came to produce Degrassi: The Next Generation, the franchise's most well-known series, and its direct sequel Degrassi: Next Class, which was released on Netflix.
-From 2004 to 2008 Schuyler executive produced the teen drama television series Instant Star about a young woman (played by Alexz Johnson) who wins a singer/songwriter contest.
+In the early 1990s, Schuyler and Hood separated and Schuyler founded Epitome Pictures, a subsidiary of DHX Media, which produced Degrassi: The Next Generation, the franchise's most well-known series, and its direct sequel Degrassi: Next Class, which was released on Netflix.
+From 2004 to 2008 Schuyler executive produced the teen drama television series Instant Star about a young woman, played by Alexz Johnson, who wins a singer/songwriter contest.

 In 2011 and 2012 she executive produced, alongside her husband, Stephen Stohn, the television series The L.A.
 Complex (working title: Highland Gardens) for Bell Media in Canada and The CW in the United States, about young Canadians dreaming of fame and fortune while struggling to survive in an apartment-style hotel in Los Angeles.

 In July 2021, it was announced that ECW Press purchased the rights to Degrassi Matriarch, an autobiography/memoir that is said to "chronicle Schuyler's nearly four-decade adventure producing the Degrassi television shows".
 The memoir, The Mother Of All Degrassi, was released on November 15, 2022.